Bug report #14492

 - Apply the OTF projection, notice the zoomed-in raster is now ignoring the bilinear resampling

-#1 Updated by Mathieu Pellerin - nIRV almost 4 years ago
+#1 Updated by Mathieu Pellerin - nIRV about 4 years ago

 Interesting; looking into the debug messages, the reprojected raster does trigger a zoomed-in resampling, but fails to have any impact on the final rendering.

 src/core/raster/qgsrasterresamplefilter.cpp: 205: (block) [1ms] [thread:0xb019790] zoomed in resampling

-#2 Updated by Mathieu Pellerin - nIRV almost 4 years ago
+#2 Updated by Mathieu Pellerin - nIRV about 4 years ago

 A few more bits.